 These pans are also oven-safe up to 400 degrees, so you can easily finish stovetop dishes like skillet chicken Parmesan in the oven.
 They’re designed with brushed stainless steel silicone handles for a comfortable grip and have shatterproof glass lids for ease of checking on cooking progress.
 The modern design is stylish enough to go from stovetop to tabletop, making for a seamless serving of family-style meals like fish stew.

 Best Budget: Tramontina Nesting 11-Piece Nonstick Cookware Set

 Material: Hard-anodized aluminum | What's Included: 12-inch sauté pan, 1.25-quart saucepan with lid, 2-quart saucepan with lid, 3-quart saucepan with lid, 3-quart casserole pan with lid, 4.75-quart sauce pot with lid

 This durable, easy-to-clean Tramontina set boasts a nonstick interior finish made without PFOA, lead, or cadmium, and a sturdy enamel porcelain exterior.
 The price is easy on the wallet yet still includes features such as ergonomic, riveted handles and heat- and shatter-resistant tempered glass lids with knobs that double as spoon rests.

-This set includes a versatile 12-inch sauté pan, 1.25-, 2-, and 3-quart covered saucepans, a 3-quart covered casserole pan, and 4.75-quart covered stockpot, which is a little bit smaller than the traditional 5- or 6-quart stock pots often included in other sets.
+In addition to three saucepans, this set includes a versatile 12-inch sauté pan, a 3-quart covered casserole pan, and 4.75-quart covered saucepot, which is a little bit smaller than the traditional 5- or 6-quart stockpots often included in other sets.
 Pans are dishwasher safe and oven safe up to 350 degrees.

 Best Dishwasher-Safe: T-fal Ultimate Hard Anodized Nonstick 12-Piece Cookware Set